IBM-Cloud/ansible-collection-ibm/docs/ibm_cloudant.rst

     (Required for new resource) A name for the resource instance

+  location (True, str, None)
+    (Required for new resource) The location where the instance available

-  parameters (False, dict, None)
+  service_endpoints (False, str, None)
-    Arbitrary parameters to pass.
-Must be a JSON object
+    Types of the service endpoints.
+Possible values are 'public', 'private', 'public-and-private'.

+  plan (True, str, None)
+    (Required for new resource) The plan type of the service

   tags (False, list, None)
     None

+  legacy_credentials (False, bool, False)
+    Use both legacy credentials and IAM for authentication

   environment_crn (False, str, None)
     CRN of the IBM Cloudant Dedicated Hardware plan instance

+  include_data_events (False, bool, False)
+    Include data event types in events sent to IBM Cloud Activity Tracker with LogDNA for the IBM Cloudant instance.
+By default only emitted events are of "management" type.

   capacity (False, int, 1)
     A number of blocks of throughput units.
 A block consists of 100 reads/sec, 50 writes/sec, and 5 global queries/sec of provisioned throughput capacity.

-  location (True, str, None)
-    (Required for new resource) The location where the instance available

-  legacy_credentials (False, bool, False)
+  enable_cors (False, bool, True)
-    Use both legacy credentials and IAM for authentication
+    Boolean value to turn CORS on and off.

   id (False, str, None)